myspc-development/art-test/README.md

 Artist, artwork, event **and organization** posts automatically create or update a corresponding portfolio entry when saved.
 These portfolio items are used by the directory shortcodes.
 Deleting the source post removes the portfolio entry as well.

+## Plugin Updates

+Upload new versions over the existing `artpulse-management` folder or use the **Updates** tab inside Settings.
+Since uninstall hooks only run when deleting the plugin, all options and data remain intact during a standard upgrade.
+The **Keep Data on Uninstall** setting protects content if you ever remove the plugin entirely.
+Export a configuration backup from the **Config Backup** tab before updating so you can easily restore the options if needed.

 ## Uninstall Cleanup

 When the plugin is uninstalled through the WordPress admin, all tables created by ArtPulse are removed automatically.
 Administrators can enable **Keep Data on Uninstall** under Settings → General to preserve these tables and the `artpulse_settings` option.
+This toggle now defaults to **on** so data survives a reinstall.
 Developers may also define `ARTPULSE_REMOVE_DATA_ON_UNINSTALL` in `wp-config.php` to force removal or preservation.
 When data removal is enabled, the following tables are dropped:

 - `{prefix}artpulse_data`
 - `{prefix}ap_favorites`